apecloud/kubeblocks/README.md

 ## Contributing to KubeBlocks

-Your contributions and suggestions are welcomed and appreciated.
+Your contributions are welcomed and appreciated.

-- See the [Contributing Guide](docs/CONTRIBUTING.md) for details on typical contribution workflows.
+- See the [Contributor Guide](docs/CONTRIBUTING.md) for details on typical contribution workflows.
 - See the [Developer Guide](docs/DEVELOPING.md) to get started with building and developing.

 ## License